biostatShao/OmniPRS/README.md

 - `traits`: Trait name (e.g., Height).
 The prefix of the summary data file should be consistent (e.g., Height_sums.txt).
 Directory name for output files.
 - `chr`: Chromosome number (e.g., 1)
+- `N`: The GWAS sample size
+- `h2`: Estimated SNP Heritability (pre-compute this using your favorite method).
 - `sums_p`: Absolute path to the summary data (e.g., `/your/path/sum_file/`)
 - `base_p`: Absolute path to the directory storing Plink format LD data (e.g., `/your/path/plink/`)
 - `base_f`: Prefix of Plink format LD data files, without the chromosome number (e.g., for chromosome 1, the file is `eur_hm3_chr1`, so enter `eur_hm3_chr`)